1. Learn about early signs of mental illness

 3. Be an ally

-Stand up against homophobia, address anti-LGBTQ+ language or actions when it happens, Support organizations like OUT Maine, and learn what you can do to make your community a safer place for LGBTQ+ youth.
+Stand up against homophobia, address anti-LGBTQIA2S+ language or actions when it happens, Support organizations like OUT Maine, and learn what you can do to make your community a safer place for LGBTQIA2S+ youth.

 4. Help youth find mental health resources